MEXT Scholarship: University Recommendation

 - Be willing to newly acquire a student visa and newly enter Japan for the purpose of study upon receipt of the scholarship.

-- Have a CGPA equal to or higher than 2.30 out of 3.00 for current degree program (or most recently attended degree program for persons not currently enrolled).
+- Have a CGPA equal to or higher than 2.30 out of 3.00 for current degree program as calculated by MEXT's formula (or most recently attended degree program for persons not currently enrolled).

 - For applicants to English language medium degree programs: Have English language ability equal to or greater than Common European Framework of Reference for Languages (CEFR) B2 level.
 See our CEFR Conversion Chart and MEXT Language Requirements for details.

 Additional Requirements, Criteria, and Scholarship Benefits: Please refer to the scholarship outline for a description of scholarship benefits as well as a more detailed overview of scholarship eligibility and conditions.